CarsonML/Word-Search-Generator/README.md

 # Word-Search-Generator
-A python script to generate word searches based off a config text file
+A python script to generate word searches based off a config text file.

 # Word Search Inputs
 The word search generator would take inputs from a config file stored as a text, in this form: